-Renting an Airbnb home or apartment without kids is convenient.
-But when you have young children, staying in a vacation rental is mandatory.
-Having access to a kitchen, common space to relax while baby is sleeping, and maybe even an outdoor play area makes your day-to-day baby routine more like home and easier than it is in a hotel.
-With many families doing smaller driving trips this summer and Fall, now is the best time to get up to speed on vacation-rental tips to take the stress out of your stay.
+Renting an Airbnb home or apartment is a great way to travel with young children.
+Having access to a kitchen and washing machine, common space to relax while baby is sleeping, and even an outdoor play area makes your day-to-day baby routine easier than it would be in a hotel.
+With many families doing smaller driving trips this summer and autumn, now is the best time to get up to speed on vacation-rental tips that take the stress out of your stay.

 What to Look for in an Airbnb Listing

 Pre-baby, you might have been more interested in luxury amenities, but post-baby, it’s all about safety and comfort.
 Here are questions to consider as you review Airbnb listings:

-2. If there are stairs or an unsafe area inside the home, is it possible to put up a pressure-mounted baby gate to block it off?
+2. Are there stairs, fireplaces or other areas that seem unsafe for little ones?
+If so, is it possible to put up a pressure-mounted baby gate to block them off?

 3. Is the floor comfortable and clean for kids to crawl and play on?